 You call to a dog and a dog will break its neck to get to you.
 Dogs just want to please.
 Call to a cat and its attitude is, “What’s in it for me?” – Lewis Grizzard

 How do you keep your dog entertained indoors?
 Have you read about the recent studies that found a correlation between interactive play and a dogs well being?
 Does your dog know the name to all of his toys?
-Do you make your own dog treats or dog toys?
+Do you make your own doggie treats or toys?

 Looking For More Boredom Busters for Your Dog?

-Does your dog look bored?
-If you’re looking more even more ways to keep your dog busy and entertained be sure to check out our easy ways to relieve dog boredom , how to keep your dog mentally stimulated, 5 quick ways to tire out your dog & 10 fun brain games to play with your dog.
+Does your dog get bored?
+If you’re looking for more ways to keep your dog entertained be sure to check out our list of 26 simple ways to relieve dog boredom, how to keep your dog mentally stimulated, 5 quick ways to tire out your dog & 10 fun brain games to play with your dog.

 This post contains affiliate links, if you purchase an item I will earn a small commission.